Mr. Nice Guy (1997 film)

-Mr. Nice Guy (一個好人, LSHK Jat1 go3 hou2 jan4) is a 1997 Hong Kong action comedy film directed by Sammo Hung and starring Jackie Chan and Richard Norton.
-Hung cameos as an unfortunate cyclist.
-The film was released in Hong Kong on 31 January 1997.
+Mr. Nice Guy (一個好人, LSHK Jat1 go3 hou2 jan4) is a 1997 English-language Hong Kong action comedy film directed by Sammo Hung, who also cameos as an unfortunate cyclist.
+The film stars Jackie Chan and Richard Norton.
+The film was released theatrically in Hong Kong on 31 January 1997.

 Mr. Nice Guy features a collaboration between Chan and Norton, reuniting them for the first time since 1993's City Hunter.
-Set in Melbourne, Australia, it is Chan's first film to be scripted and shot in English.
+Set in Melbourne, Victoria, Australia, it is Chan's first film to be scripted and shot in English.